grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 That was easy, huh?

-Johnny: Thanks.
+**Johnny**: Thanks.
 The Statement is currently false because it expects an exception but nothing is thrown.
 Let's make it true by implementing the `null` check.

 ```csharp
 public static TrainId From(string trainIdAsString)